Planning an adequate number of Windows Server 2016 or later Domain Controllers for Windows Hello for Business deployments

 How many is adequate

 Windows 10 accomplishes Windows Hello for Business key trust authentication by mapping an Active Directory user account to one or more public keys.
-This mapping occurs on the domain controller, which is why the deployment needs Windows Server 2019 domain controllers.
-Public key mapping is only supported by Windows Server 2016 domain controllers.
-Therefore, users in a key trust deployment must authenticate to a Windows Server 2019 domain controller.
+This mapping occurs on the domain controller, which is why the deployment needs Windows Server 2016 or later domain controllers.
+Public key mapping is only supported by Windows Server 2016 domain controllers and above.
+Therefore, users in a key trust deployment must authenticate to a Windows Server 2016 and above domain controller.

-Determining an adequate number of Windows Server 2019 domain controllers is important to ensure you have enough domain controllers to satisfy all authentication requests, including users mapped with public key trust.
-What many administrators do not realize is that adding the most current version of a domain controller (in this case Windows Server 2019) to a deployment of existing domain controllers (Windows Server 2008R2, Windows Server 2012R2 or Windows Server 2016) instantly makes that single domain controller susceptible to carrying the most load, or what is commonly referred to as "piling on".
+Determining an adequate number of Windows Server domain controllers is important to ensure you have enough domain controllers to satisfy all authentication requests, including users mapped with public key trust.
+What many administrators do not realize is that adding a domain controller that supports public key mapping (in this case Windows Server 2016 or later) to a deployment of existing domain controllers which do not support public key mapping (Windows Server 2008R2, Windows Server 2012R2) instantly makes that single domain controller susceptible to carrying the most load, or what is commonly referred to as "piling on".
 To illustrate the "piling on" concept, consider the following scenario:

 Consider a controlled environment where there are 1000 client computers and the authentication load of these 1000 client computers is evenly distributed across 10 domain controllers in the environment.
 The Kerberos AS requests load would look something like the following:

 The environment changes.
-The first change includes DC1 upgraded to Windows Server 2019 to support Windows Hello for Business key-trust authentication.
+The first change includes DC1 upgraded to Windows Server 2016 or later to support Windows Hello for Business key-trust authentication.
 Next, 100 clients enroll for Windows Hello for Business using the public key trust deployment.
 Given all other factors stay constant, the authentication would now look like the following:

-The Windows Server 2019 domain controller is handling 100 percent of all public key trust authentication.
-However, it is also handling 10 percent of the password authentication.
+The Windows Server 2016 or later domain controller is handling 100 percent of all public key trust authentication.
+However, it is also handling 10 percent of password authentication.
 Why?
-This behavior occurs because domain controllers 2 - 10 only support password and certificate trust authentication; only a Windows Server 2019 domain controller supports public key trust authentication.
-The Windows Server 2019 domain controller understands how to authenticate password and certificate trust authentication and will continue to share the load of authenticating those clients.
+This behavior occurs because domain controllers 2 - 10 only support password and certificate trust authentication; only a Windows Server 2016 and above domain controller supports public key trust authentication.
+The Windows Server 2016 and above domain controller still understands how to authenticate password and certificate trust authentication and will continue to share the load of authenticating those clients.
 Because DC1 can handle all forms of authentication, it will bear more of the authentication load, and easily become overloaded.
-What if another Windows Server 2019 domain controller is added, but without deploying Windows Hello for Business to any more clients?
+What if another Windows Server 2016 or later domain controller is added, but without deploying Windows Hello for Business to any more clients?

-Upgrading another Windows Server 2019 domain controller distributes the public key trust authentication across two domain controllers - each supporting 50 percent of the load.
+Upgrading another domain controller to Windows Server 2016 or later distributes the public key trust authentication across two domain controllers - each supporting 50 percent of the load.
 But it doesn't change the distribution of password and certificate trust authentication.
 Both Windows Server 2019 domain controllers still share 10 percent of this load.
-Now look at the scenario when half of the domain controllers are upgraded to Windows Server 2019, but the number of WHFB clients remains the same.
+Now look at the scenario when half of the domain controllers are upgraded to Windows Server 2016 or later, but the number of WHFB clients remains the same.

 Domain controllers 1 through 5 now share the public key trust authentication load where each domain controller handles 20 percent of the public key trust load but they each still handle 10 percent of the password and certificate trust authentication.
 These domain controllers still have a heavier load than domain controllers 6 through 10; however, the load is adequately distributed.
 Now look the scenario when half of the client computers are upgraded to Windows Hello for Business using a key-trust deployment.